 Stens divide the score scale into ten units.

 Each unit has a bandwidth of half a standard deviation except the highest unit (Sten 10) which extends from two standard deviations above the mean, and the lowest unit (Sten 1) which extends from two standard deviations below the mean.

 Sten scores can be calculated from Z-scores using the formula:

 Sten = (Z x 2) + 5.5

 Stens have the advantage that they enable results to be thought of in terms of bands of scores rather than absolute scores.

 These bands are narrow enough to distinguish statistically significant differences between candidates but wide enough not to overemphasize minor differences between candidates.

-There are two distinct methods that employers use to interpret your scores:
+There are two distinct methods that employers use to interpret your Psychometric Test scores:

-In criterion-referenced tests, your test score indicates the amount of skill or knowledge that you have in a particular subject area.
+In criterion-referenced tests, your Psychometric score indicates the amount of skill or knowledge that you have in a particular subject area.